-These Organisers' Guidelines are designed to help and advice event organisers throughout every step of the planning process including budgeting, potential funding avenues, coordinating sites, controlling traffic, security, catering, policing, fire, utilities and health and safety issues, useful contacts and much more.
+These help notes are designed to help and assist event organisers throughout every step of the planning process including budgeting, potential funding avenues, coordinating sites, controlling traffic, security, catering, policing, fire, utilities and health and safety issues, useful contacts and much more.

-We are continually striving to improve our services to the events industry in North Wales through a comprehensive package of advice and guidance.
-If you have any queries about the content or resources in this booklet, or if you need any specialist advice for your event that is not covered here, please do not hesitate to contact any of the relevant officers in each local authority region.
+We are continually striving to strengthen our relationship with the events industry here in Gwynedd through a comprehensive package of support and guidance.
+If you have any queries about the content or resources in this booklet, or on our dedicated area of the Council web site or if you need to discuss elements of your event that is not covered here, please do not hesitate to contact our Events Manager.

-I wish you every success with your event this year and in the future and if your event is visiting our area for the first time I trust that we met your expectations and more and look forward to welcoming you again to North Wales for many years to come,
+May I take this opportunity of wishing you every success with your event this year and in the future.
+If your event is visiting the County for the first time or you are re-visiting I trust that we met your expectations and we look forward to welcoming you again to Gwynedd for many years to come,